udayakrishnaspringandjsf/java_spring_jsf/readme.txt

 Do not forget to add header "password" as key and "whateverpasswordyouwant" as value.
 7.The above steps should create 2 tables Role and User and insert values into it.

+Project 0:
+FootyApp
+1.This project is currently a project template to create UI for the App using JSF,EJB and Rest Services.
+2.Idea is to integrate AWS as well.

 ISSUES?
 Contact me by email: maddy.udi@gmail.com